nervosnetwork/rfcs/rfcs/0042-omnilock/0042-omnilock.md

 Bitcoin, Ethereum, EOS, and Dogecoin.
 Omnilock is also extensible, so more verification algorithms can be added in future.
 This feature makes Omnilock a powerful module in Nervos interoperability 2.0.

-Another feature of Omnilock for practitioners is the regulation compliance module (Consider it as interoperability with the traditional world).
+Another feature of Omnilock for practitioners is the regulation compliance module which brings interoperability with the traditional world).
 If enabled, the specified administrator can revoke tokens held by users under circumstances which the administrator deems proper.
 This part has evolved from the [Regulation Compliance Extension (RCE)](https://talk.nervos.org/t/rfc-regulation-compliance-extension/5338) proposal for